amywinecoff/sport-body-project/README.md

 ![Image of Baseline Model](https://github.com/amywinecoff/sport-body-project/blob/master/analysis/women_dim_pred.png)

-All the data for this project, including survey responses, sport participation responses, and other body ratings data are located in the data folder [title](https://www.example.com) in this repo.
-The stimuli folder contains the questionnaires as well as all the body images.
-The methods folder contains a more detailed description of the study methodology and the survey instruments.
+All the data for this project, including survey responses, sport participation responses, and other body ratings data are located in the [data folder](https://github.com/amywinecoff/sport-body-project/tree/master/data) in this repo.
+The [stimuli folder](https://github.com/amywinecoff/sport-body-project/tree/master/methods/stimuli) contains the questionnaires as well as all the body images.
+The [description folder](https://github.com/amywinecoff/sport-body-project/tree/master/methods/description) contains a more detailed description of the study methodology and the survey instruments.